leanleon93/buddy2bnspatch/README.md

 1. Place your .patch files in the buddy2bnspatch/buddy2patcher/files/addons/ directory
 2. Your patches.xml file will be in the buddy2bnspatch/buddy2patcher/files/ directory

-## What it can't do yet
+## What it can't do
-- It currently ignores addons that include skill modifications (WIP)
+- It ignores addons that include skill modifications
+- You can try [this](https://bnsskillrebinderpublic.leanleon93.now.sh/) to create skill patches in the new format tho
 - Optimise/combine nodes

 ## Wtf is bnspatch??